-The pseudogap has a steep left side and a relatively shallow right side.
-This can explain the trend in stability of mC102 For Al-TM alloys with TM a first-row transition metal.
-Recall that the sequence of chemical valence runs Mn, Fe, Co, Ni The Fermi energies in Fig. 6 were calculated within the rigid band model.
-In a 102 atom unit cell of Al13Co4, with stoichiometry Al78Co24, replacing Co with Mn, Fe or Ni changes by total number of electrons by -48, -24 or +24, respectively.
-We calculated the DOS for fully occupied Al13Co4.mC102, then integrated the DOS from EF(Co) up or down to the energy that would match the change in electron count.
+Fe, Co, Ni,....
+The Fermi energies in Fig. 6 were calculated within the rigid band model.
+In a 102 atom unit cell of $Al{13}Co_4$ , with stoichiometry $Al{78}Co{24}$ , replacing Co with Mn, Fe, or Ni changes the total number of electrons by -48, -24, or +24, respectively.
+We calculated the DOS for fully occupied $Al{13}Co_4$ .mC102, then integrated the DOS from EF(Co) up or down to the energy that would match the change in electron count.

-When TM=Mn, the structure is electron-poor and E_F lies well below the gap. mC102 is energetically unfavorable.
-When TM=Fe, E_F lies at a nearly optimal point just at the left hand edge of the gap.
-Indeed, our calculations [22] reveal that mC102 is stable at low temperature in Al13Fe4, and vacancies are unfavorable.
-When TM=Co, the structure becomes slightly electron-rich.
+When TM=Mn, the structure is electron-poor and $E_F$ lies well below the gap. mC102 is energetically unfavorable.
+When TM=Fe, $E_F$ lies at a nearly optimal point just at the left-hand edge of the gap.
+Indeed, our calculations reveal that mC102 is stable at low temperature in Al13Fe4, and vacancies are unfavorable.
+Likewise, we confirm stability of fully occupied Al13Ru4 (Ru lies below Fe in the periodic table) and confirm metastability of Al13Rh4 (Rh lies below Co).
+When TM=Co, the structure becomes slightly electronrich.
+Low temperature stability is lost and vacancies are favored.
+Finally, when TM=Ni $E_F$ moves above the pseudogap and mC102 is energetically unfavorable.